 The Luzerner Sinfonieorchester is the orchestra-in-residence of the renowned KKL Luzern.
-As Switzerland’s oldest symphony orchestra, it has gained an international standing that extends far beyond its home territory.
-Strongly anchored in Lucerne, a city with a worldwide reputation for music, the orchestra offers a number of annual concert cycles and organizes the Zaubersee Festival – Russian Music Lucerne.
+As Switzerland's oldest symphony orchestra, it has gained an international standing and is perceived as one of the leading Swiss orchestras.
+Strongly anchored in Lucerne, a city with a worldwide reputation for music, the orchestra offers a number of concert cycles and organises the Zaubersee Festival of Russian chamber music in Lucerne.

 It also acts as the opera orchestra of the Lucerne Theatre.
-In the 2011/12 season, James Gaffigan was appointed Chief Conductor of the orchestra.
-His contract was extended early in 2015 until 2022.
-With the formation of the private foundation Stiftung für das Luzerner Sinfonieorchester in 2007/08, the orchestra expanded by 20 musicians to its current size of 70 players.
+James Gaffigan was appointed Chief Conductor of the orchestra in the 2011/12 season.

 Leading conductors such as Constantinos Carydis, Thomas Dausgaard, Lawrence Foster, Marek Janowski, Juanjo Mena, Andris Nelsons, Jonathan Nott, Michael Sanderling, John Storgårds and Pinchas Steinberg understand what it takes to make the most of the creative potential offered by this cosmopolitan ensemble.
 Closely associated with the orchestra are soloists of international renown – these include Martha Argerich, Joshua Bell, Rudolf Buchbinder, Gautier and Renaud Capuçon, Vilde Frang, Nelson Freire, Vadim Gluzman, Hélène Grimaud, Hilary Hahn, Steven Isserlis, Truls Mørk and Daniil Trifonov.